Mike Mentzer: Personal life

-Atheism
+Beliefs about a Creator

-Mentzer was an atheist, and stated in the last interview before his death that he did not believe in God, heaven, hell, or any kind of afterlife.
+Mentzer stated in the last interview before his death that he did not believe in God "as He is commonly defined", but that "There is what's called a rational view of a creator.
+As I said, there cannot be a God as He is commonly defined.
+God is infinite, God is everywhere, God created the universe - that's an interesting one.
+There's no such thing as creating the universe or causing the universe to come into existence, as the universe is the ground of all causation!
+If there was a God, He would have to consist of some material substance and He'd have to live somewhere.
+Therefore, existence always existed, even in the context you just gave.
+If, as you said, it was proven somehow beyond a shadow of a doubt there was a rational creator and a life hereafter, yes, I would grab at the chance to be with my mother and father again."

 Objectivism

 While in school, Mentzer's father motivated his academic performance by providing him with various kinds of inducements, from a baseball glove to hard cash.
 Years later, Mike said that his father "unwittingly ... was inculcating in me an appreciation of capitalism."

 According to David M. Sears, a friend of Mentzer and an editor and publisher of his Muscles in Minutes book, he stated that:

 Regarding what he learned from Ayn Rand, Mentzer said in an interview:

 In his last interview before his death, Mentzer said he was delighted to get so many phone clients and close personal bodybuilding friends, such as Markus Reinhardt, who had been influenced by him to become Objectivists.
 He described Objectivism as the best philosophy ever devised.
 He also criticized the philosophy of Immanuel Kant, which he described as an "evil philosophy," because according to him Kant set out to destroy man's mind by undercutting his confidence in reason.
 He also criticized the teaching of Kantianism in schools and universities and said it's very difficult for an Objectivist philosopher with a PhD to get a job in any of the universities.